unit-io/unitdb/docs/utp.md

 The Client must send a RECEIVE Control Message to respond to the NOTIFY Control Message to tell Server it is ready to receive the message.
 It must contain the same Message Identifier from NOTIFY Control Message.

 ### RECEIPT - Publish receipt
-The Server must respond with RECEIPT Control Message if it receive a PUBLISH Message with Delivery Mode as RELIABLE or BATCH Delivery.

 The Client must respond to a PUBLISH Message with a RECEIPT Control Message if it has a matching subscription with Delivery Mode RELIABLE or BATCH Delivery and sender has sent a PUBLISH Message with RELIABLE or BATCH Delivery Mode.

 The RECEIPT Control Message must contain the same Message Identifier from PUBLISH Message.

 ### COMPLETE - Publish complete
-The Client or the Server must respond with COMPLETE Control Message if it receives a RECEIPT Control Message to mark the Publish complete.
+The Server must respond with COMPLETE Control Message if it receives a RECEIPT Control Message from Client to mark the Publish complete.
 The COMPLETE Control Message must contain the same Message Identifier from RECEIPT Control Message.